Editor’s note: This post was updated October 2018 to include telemedicine and Care My Way information.

-Telehealth is another option for non-life-threatening conditions.
-With telehealth, you can be seen by a provider without leaving home.
-At Marshfield Clinic, Care My Way uses phone and video services to care for patients with constipation, heartburn, flu, sinus infection, allergies, strep throat and many other illnesses.
+Virtual visits are another option for non-life-threatening conditions.
+With virtual visits, you can be seen by a provider without leaving home.
+At Marshfield Clinic Health System, Care My Way uses phone and video services to care for patients with sinusitis, urinary tract infections, pink eye, strep throat, upper respiratory infection and many other conditions.

 Nurse practitioners staff Care My Way.
 Every time a nurse practitioner sees a patient through Care My Way, that patient’s primary care doctor receives a report of the visit to review.